 Wednesday March 13, 4:30-5:30pm, Forest Sciences Centre Room 1001

 Dr. Teresa Ryan

 Sm’hayetsk Teresa Ryan, PhD, is a Research Fellow at UBC Forestry.
 She has pursued her academic and professional careers while maintaining the practices, principles and values of her Tsm’syen (Tsimshian) culture.
-Her research interests are aligned with Ancestral Knowledge systems and restoring Aboriginal management of natural resources.
-Her PhD dissertation demonstrates the collateral loss of Aboriginal stewardship over heterogeneous mosaic landscapes and the self-imposed opportunity costs created by colonial states.
+Her research interests are aligned with Ancestral Knowledge systems and restoring Indigenous management of natural resources.
+Her PhD dissertation demonstrates the collateral loss of Indigenous stewardship over heterogeneous mosaic landscapes and the self-imposed opportunity costs created by colonial states.

 For more information about Dr. Ryan’s work, please see her TEDxBerekely talk:

 Thursday March 14, noon -1pm, Old Barn Community Centre Meeting Room 1

 A Heiltsuk-designed Home: a Story of Process, Protocol, and Partners

 Jaimie Harris & Dr. Stefania Pizzirani